alexj136/HWhile/README.md

 The parser uses a grammar identical to that in the lecture slides, with four
 exceptions:

- - An infix constructor: You can write 'a . b' as well as 'cons a b', if you prefer
+ - You can use an infix constructor: You can write 'a . b' as well as 'cons a b', if you prefer

  - Brackets can be used to enforce a particular association

  - The grammar in the lecture slides requires us to write a variable at the end of our programs.
 The parser's grammar allows us to put an expression here, as well as a variable.
-This makes it possible to write constant functions, or functions that modify the returned value at the end of the program, easier to write, e.g:
+This makes it possible to write constant functions, or functions that modify the returned value at the end of the program, in a more obvious way, e.g:

        read X; Y := nil . nil; write Y